ast-grep/ast-grep.github.io/website/blog/tree-sitter-rust-rewrite.md

 The benchmark had measured only the middle of that journey.

 The first arena reserved a huge virtual memory region every time a parser was created.
 It did not immediately consume all that physical memory, which had made the design look harmless.
-Across a repository, however, reserve and release happened thousands of times.
-I directed ChatGPT to replace it with an ordinary small allocation that grew only when needed.
+Across a repository, however, that reservation happened thousands of times, and each one cost real work: a fresh round of reserve-and-release syscalls, plus the page-fault and page-table churn behind them, repeated for every file.
+That churn — not parsing — was the CPU regression on the opencode corpus.
+I directed ChatGPT to replace the reservation with an ordinary small allocation that grew only when needed.

-The CPU regression appeared in the ast-grep benchmark that used the opencode repository as its corpus.
-The memory sequence below used a separate TypeScript stress corpus with one ast-grep worker, held constant from the first 1.04 GiB result through the final 91.2 MiB result.

-That removed one problem and exposed another.
-Old arena blocks remained alive when the storage grew, pushing a serial run to **1.04 GiB** of memory.
-ChatGPT changed the internal references so the arena could move as it grew and the old blocks could be released.
-The peak fell to about **492 MiB**.

-Still far too much.

-The obvious suspect was dead syntax nodes.
-I directed ChatGPT through two attempts to reclaim them; neither changed the result.
-Only after I asked the agent to count memory by purpose did the real answer appear: **468.2 MB** belonged to temporary child buffers, not the tree nodes I had told it to reclaim.
-The agent reused those buffers and brought the peak down to **91.2 MiB**.
+That removed one problem and exposed another: memory.
+On the separate TypeScript stress corpus, measured with one ast-grep worker throughout, the arena's early growth strategy kept old blocks alive and pushed peak memory to **1.04 GiB**.
+Getting from there to the final **91.2 MiB** took several rounds of arena surgery — including one twist where the memory I kept telling ChatGPT to reclaim turned out not to be the memory actually being wasted.
+[Part 4](tree-sitter-end-to-end.md) has the traces and the culprit; I will not spoil the reveal here.

 The completed tree had one more surprise.
 Compact indexes helped while building it, but ast-grep had to look them up while reading it.
 Some parser time had simply moved into tree traversal.
 ChatGPT changed the tree reader to look up each group of children once instead of repeatedly, recovering that cost.

+Those repairs — ordinary allocation instead of a per-parser virtual-memory ceremony, and a tree reader that resolves each group of children once — closed the regression, and together with a later round of parser-side tuning they became the numbers at the top of this post: the outline run finishing with **22.2% less user CPU** than the C build.
 The end-to-end failure did not invalidate the parser work.
 It invalidated the old meaning of “worked.”
 From then on, a performance result needed to cover parsing, memory, reading the tree, and the complete application lifecycle.

 There was no single magic patch behind these results.
 Some changes saved parser time, some prevented a memory disaster, and others recovered time while reading the completed tree.
-The detailed posts and performance ledger separate the individual experiments; this overview keeps the principles that connect them.
+This overview keeps the principles that connect the individual experiments; the detailed posts take them apart.

 ## Lessons from the AI-Assisted Rewrite